tidepool-org/urchin/README.md

 ## Requirements:

-- XCode 6.0 or higher
+- XCode 7.2 or higher
 - Xcode's Command Line Tools.
 From Xcode, install via *Xcode → Preferences → Downloads*.
 - xctool.
 Install using the following command:
 		`brew install xctool`

 ## Running the project

-Clone this repo to run in the iOS Simulator.
+This project uses CocoaPods.
+Clone this repo and open Urchin.xcworkspace in Xcode.
+Build and run in the iOS Simulator.

 ### To run tests:

 Run the command:
-`xctool test -project Urchin.xcodeproj -scheme Urchin -sdk iphonesimulator clean build CODE_SIGN_IDENTITY="" CODE_SIGNING_REQUIRED=NO`
+`xctool test -workspace Urchin.xcworkspace -scheme Urchin -sdk iphonesimulator clean build CODE_SIGN_IDENTITY="" CODE_SIGNING_REQUIRED=NO`

 ### To change environment:

 In `APIConnect.swift`, change the global state variable 'baseURL' to your preferred environment.

-For development, use the dev environment: 'https://devel-api.tidepool.io'.
-You may need to create an account at [Blip-devel](blip-devel.tidepool.io) to test.
+For development, use the dev environment: 'https://dev-api.tidepool.org'.
+You may need to create an account to test.

 ## Style and Formatting